Located in Central North Carolina

 The Adoption Process:

-First of all, I only produce 2-3 litters per year, if that.
+First of all, I only produce around 2-3 litters per year.
 If you don't see any puppies listed under the "Current Litter" tab, I invite you to inquire whether or not I have puppies available.
 If I do not have any puppies, chances are, I know of another reputable breeder in the Havanese Community that has puppies or is about to have puppies.

 The Havanese breed is such a lovable and desirable breed.
 It is not uncommon to be on a waiting list.
-Some families have had to wait from 6-9 months before getting the right puppy.
-To get on my wait/notify list, I ask that you send me an inquiry or an application.
-I will then notify you of puppies available or the status of an up-coming litter.
+If the breeder does not have a wait list, they are either new to the havanese breeding business or they are a puppy mill that mass produces puppies.
+Some families have had to wait from 9-12 months before getting a puppy.
+To get on my wait list, I require an application that has been approved along with a $500 deposit.
+If the applications section is turned off, you may send me an inquiry so that I may notify you when the applications are open again.
 All inquiries will be held for up to one year.

 Once puppies are born, I will send out a mass e-mail notifying everyone on the list that they have arrived.
 At that time, if you have not filled out an on-line application, I invite you to do so, so that your references may be checked.
 The application will ask for 3 references, with one being from a veterinarian, either past or present and 2 other's from person's that know you, your family's environment and living situation that are NOT family members.
 Please remember to inform those people that I will be calling to ask information about your family.
 Before a home visit is scheduled, an application with checked references is required.
 If you are not interested in filling out an application/questionnaire, or providing references, then you don't want one of my puppies.
 Please don't waste your time or mine by filling out an application.